 It remains a legal requirement to provide allergen information to consumers at point of sale.
 This includes businesses now providing takeaway meals, as well as those donating food.
 Even a tiny trace can cause an allergic reaction, and your business has to manage the risk.
-Follow these requirements when cooking for people with allergies to help keep your diners safe.
+Follow these requirements when cooking for people with allergies to help keep your customers safe.
 It is essential to keep accurate records of ingredient information to hand to provide to anyone who may have specific requirements.

 You must provide information at two stages: